IsaKiko/D3-visualising-data/06-json.md

 This process is called 'nesting'.

 > # Nesting {.challenge}
-> 1. Append the array by a third cat, not entering a name or weight.
+> 1. Append a third cat to the array, not entering a name or weight.
 > 2. Do all animals have to have the same attribute fields?
 > 3. Use the console of your browser to read the values of your object.